-Deadlift is the king of weightlifting exercises.
+The deadlift is the king of weightlifting exercises.

 If you want to build big muscles, you need to lift heavy weights.

-Deadlift allows you to lift the most weight you can.
+Deadlifts allow you to lift the most weight you can.
 No other exercise competes.

 Deadlifts strengthen your spinal erector muscles.
 Having strong muscles around your spine is your ticket to an impressive physique.